CHIPS (satellite): Spacecraft

 The University of California, Berkeley's Space Sciences Laboratory (SSL) served as CHIP's primary ground station and manufactured the CHIPS spectrograph, designed to perform all-sky spectroscopy.
 Other ground network support was provided by ground stations at Wallops Flight Facility (WFF), Virginia and Adelaide, Australia.
 CHIPS's satellite bus was manufactured by SpaceDev.

 Launch

 CHIPS (Cosmic Hot Interstellar Plasma Spectrometer) is a NASA astrophysics spacecraft that was launched by a Delta II launch vehicle from Vandenberg Air Force Base at 00:45:00 UTC on 13 January 2003.
 The 60 kg, triaxially-stabilized spacecraft has a spectrograph covering the 9–26 nm wavelength band at a resolution of 0.1 nm, scanning the entire sky in chunks of 5° x 27° segments during each orbit.
 The targets are the hot and diffuse nebula at about a million degrees temperature.
 The band covers several strong emission lines.

 Solar observatory

 In September 2005, the spacecraft was converted to a solar observatory.
 From 3 April 2006 to 5 April 2008, CHIPS performed 1458 observations of the Sun.

 End of mission

-Satellite operations were terminated in 11 April 2008 due to budget constraints.
+Satellite operations were terminated on 11 April 2008 due to budget constraints.